BroadbandForum/usp-test/09-functionality.md

 1. Ensure that the EUT and test equipment have the necessary information to send and receive USP Records to each other.
 2. Ensure the EUT has a FirmwareImage instance containing inactive firmware.
-3. Ensure the EUT has a Subscription instance for Boot! with the used for testing set as the Recipient.
+3. Ensure the EUT has a Subscription instance for Boot! with the Controller used for testing set as the Recipient.
+4. Ensure that the EUT has a Subscription instance for the OperationComplete notification with a NotifType equal to 'OperationComplete' and a ReferenceList that matches the path of the 'Activate()' command with the Controller used for testing set as the Recipient.

 ### Test Procedure